 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Bangkok - arrival and time to explore the area

-Morning check in to a downtown hotel in Bangkok’s lively Banglamphu district.
-Time to relax, explore the area or perhaps check out some of the lively local markets before a local-style welcome dinner.
+Check in to our heritage-style downtown hotel in Bangkok’s lively Banglamphu district with some time to relax, explore the area or perhaps check out some of the lively local markets before a local-style welcome dinner.

 Overnight: Bangkok Transport: Walk, Meals: D,

 Day 2 - Bangkok - city tour with a difference

 City tour with a difference taking in both the famous sites and the parts tourists don’t usually get to see!
 Bangkok by river taxi, Skytrain, tuk-tuk and canal boat with visits along the way including the Grand Palace, fabulous Wat Phra Keow, (‘Temple of the Emerald Buddha’), and the local markets and street-life of vibrant Chinatown.

 Overnight: Bangkok Transport: Train, Boat, Tuk Tuk, Meals: B, L,

 Day 3 - Amphawa - explore the canals

 After a visit to the famous Mae Klong ‘Railway Market,’ we’ll head to Amphawa to explore the old-style stilt houses, canals and markets of this picturesque district as well as discovering some of the resident’s traditional livelihoods such as parasol making or sea salt fabrication.
 A sunset boat trip to see the canal-side fireflies rounds off our day.